DevMyungyun/sage-hackathon-climate-3-2025/README.md

 # sage-hackathon-climate-3-2025
 This repository is for Sage Hackathon Climate team 3 in 2025.

+# R script naming pattern
+R script naming has to be match with `COUNTRY-YEAR-VERSION.R(or .r)` pattern.
+The example name is like this `Malawi-2023-v1.R`.

 ## Tools Used

 - **FastAPI** – Python web framework for building APIs